LADMIM: Logical Anomaly Detection with Masked Image Modeling in Discrete Latent Space: Methodology

-Here, $\mathbf{e}, \mathbf{p}$ are learnable vectors.
-LAViT is composed of $L'$ layers of ordinary TransformerBlock. $\mathbf{p}$ aggregates information from visible patch tokens via self attention and then used to predict the distribution of discrete latents in the masked region.
-The output $\mathbf{p'}$ of the final layer of LAViT for the prediction token is linearly mapped to predict the probability distribution for the $l$-th layer discrete latent variable of HVQ-Trans.
+Here, $\mathbf{e}$ and $\mathbf{p}$ are learnable vectors initialized as zero vectors.
+ViT is composed of $L'$ layers of ordinary Transformer blocks. $\mathbf{p}$ aggregates information from visible patch tokens via self-attention and is then used to predict the distribution of discrete latents in the masked region.
+The output $\mathbf{p'}$ of the final layer of ViT corresponding to the prediction token is linearly mapped to predict the probability distribution of the $l$-th layer discrete latent variable of HVQ-Trans: